 This may be due to the fact that Betta has their own personality.
 Some, regardless of sex or age, will just not go well with any type of fish you pair them with.
 Also, if you are having trouble, you might want to remember the rule of the thumb for most aquarium hobbyists– one square inch of fish per gallon.
 It could be that there is just not enough room for all of your fish to thrive, in your aquarium.

-I would also like to add, that if you are going to be having a community tank with a male betta and some other fish, I suggest getting a 10+ gallon tank.
+I would also like to add, that if you want Building a Betta Friendly Community Tank with a male betta and some other fish, I suggest getting a 10+ gallon tank.
 You can put a few females together in a five-gallon peacefully, that is, if you don’t have those occasional rogue fin-nipping type of females.

 So, I hear you asking, now that that is out of the way, just what type of fish should I try with MY betta friend?

 Remember, as I previously stated, some Bettas will never be good community tank pals.
-The best thing to do, with any fish, is just to keep an eye on them for the first few hours to make sure there is no fin-nipping going on.
+The best thing to do for Building a Betta Friendly Community Tank, with any fish, is just to keep an eye on them for the first few hours to make sure there is no fin-nipping going on.
 If things get too aggressive, have a bowl or tank already prepared to separate your Betta from the others in the aquarium.

 Here are the names of some fish that have gotten along with Betta splendens: